wp-plugins/anti-spam/readme.txt

 You may enable sending all rejected spam comments to admin email.
 You should edit "anti-spam.php" file and find "$antispam_unqprfx_send_spam_comment_to_admin" and make it "true".

-= What is the percantage of spam blocked? =
+= What is the percentage of spam blocked? =

 Anti-spam plugin blocks about 99.9% of automatic spam messages (sent by spam-bots via post requests).
 But Anti-spam plugin will pass the messages which were submitted by spammers manually via browser.
 But such messages happens very rarely.

-= Not enough information for you? =
+= Not enough information about the plugin? =

-You may check out the [source code of the plugin](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) The plugin has about 100 lines of code and pretty easy to read.
+You may check out the [source code of the plugin](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php).
+The plugin has about 100 lines of code and pretty easy to read.
 I was trying my best to make plugin's code clean.
 Plugin is small but it makes all the dirty work against spam pretty good.
 You may give it a try.